ServiceNow/Fast-LLM/docs/quick-start.md

 === "Local Environment"

     You selected to use your local environment to run Fast-LLM.
-You should have a machine with at least one NVIDIA GPU with Ampere architecture or newer.
+You should have a machine with at least one NVIDIA GPU with Volta architecture or newer.
 We need to install Fast-LLM and its dependencies in your environment.
 Our Fast-LLM docker image already includes all this, and we recommend using it for simplicity and reproducibility.
 If you still want to install Fast-LLM in your local environment, follow the steps below.

     Fast-LLM depends on [CUDA](https://developer.nvidia.com/about-cuda) 12.1 or later, [PyTorch](https://pytorch.org) 2.2 or later, [APEX](https://github.com/NVIDIA/apex?tab=readme-ov-file#installation), and [OpenAI Triton](https://github.com/triton-lang/triton).
 Follow the instructions on their respective websites to install them.
 If you use [conda](https://docs.conda.io/projects/conda/en/latest/index.html), you can create a new environment and install these dependencies in it.